 Dry fruits are all-time favorite gifts for the Diwali season.
 While the modern format supermarkets and stores sell pre-packed dry fruit boxes at various price points, the customers of a traditional bazaar like the Johari Bazaar in Jaipur shun such options.
 Quality conscious buyers prefer to sample before buying.
 They inspect and make a choice from the huge assortment available in the market.
 The sheer variety available in such markets cannot be matched by any supermarket or modern format stores.
 You can customize the quantity of each variety and create any permutation & combination, unlike prepackaged boxes where quantity is determined by the price point.
 Many traditional shop owners now also offer pre-packed dry fruit boxes or gift boxes.
 What’s your choice?

 What is Diwali without Diyas or Deepak?
-It’s symbolic of the Shine” target=”_blank”>shine it bring to the life of people.
+It’s symbolic of the shine it brings to the life of people.

 Painted Diyas for Diwali at a potter’s shop in Jaipur Bazaar.

 I’m positive that festive mood for Diwali will set in and it will shine on the city and people!